ShaoyuanTan/Influenza---cold-adapted-muations-detection/README.md

 ```
 ## Visualizaion

-.vcf file can be visualized in IGV (http://software.broadinstitute.org/software/igv/).
+$sample.vcf file can be visualized in IGV (http://software.broadinstitute.org/software/igv/).